firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-52/2018-02-06-dust-to-dust.md

 ---
 layout: story
+category: short story
+issue: 52, February 2018
+issue-cover: issue-52-cover.png
+issue-buy-link:
 title: Dust to Dust
+subtitle:
-author: Mary Robinette Kowal
+author: mary-robinette-kowal
+author-2:
+author-3:
-editor: Julia Rios
+editor: julia-rios
+illustrator:
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2018-02-06 00:00:01 -0500
-category: short story
 permalink: dust-to-dust
-published: true
+audiourl:
 teaser: "Lloyd bent down and kissed her on the nape of her neck, smelling the cherry wood and bird-of-paradise dust he'd mixed for her.
 Her skin was warm and tender beneath his lips.
 All was well."
-author-img: mary-robinette-kowal.jpg
-author-bio: |
-  Mary Robinette Kowal is the author of historical fantasy novels: _Ghost Talkers_, and The Glamourist Histories series.
-She is also a three-time Hugo Award winner.
-Her short fiction appears in _Uncanny_, _Tor.com_, and _Asimov’s_.
-Mary, a professional puppeteer, lives in Chicago.
-Visit her online at [maryrobinettekowal.com](http://maryrobinettekowal.com).
+art:
+artcaption:
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
+published: true
 ---

 The mudroom got darn hot in the summer, but he couldn't risk doing magic inside the house.
 It got into the air conditioning and caused all kinds of trouble.
 Some magics he'd chance, but the Lord knew he didn't want anything interfering with Edna's health.